rinigupta11/Generative_AI_For_Illustrations/README.md

 <img width="265" alt="Screen Shot 2023-05-15 at 6 51 48 PM" src="https://github.com/rinigupta11/Generative_AI_For_Illustrations/assets/76021844/c9ce14ca-0d77-48ba-9a78-66bf4c72be74">

 In terms of the prompts, the parameters I found to be the best were 3 sentences and a prompt length of 150 characters.
 These hyperparameters could change depending on the novel being illustrated, but these were very influential in the final result.
 The NER performed well with the given entities but I would like to include dependency parsing in future iterations of this project.
 The BERT summarizer was the most effective summarizer I tried out of about 4 or 5 prepackaged summarization tools in Python.
 Extractive summarization made the most sense for this use case since I wanted to use the sentences of the book to aid illustration downstream.
+Overall, I was satisfied with the results, but Stable Diffusion did make some results worse than I would like despite the prompts being informative.
+The main scope of this project was my NLP methodology though, and the prompts generated tended to encompass items to illustrate.

 For the prompt, “About half way between West Egg and New York the motor-road hastily joins the railroad and runs beside it for a quarter of a mile, so as to shrink away from a certain desolate area of land,” I obtained this illustration: